raypenper/QTI/README.md

 * Commercial license (please contact at Deng fei(at)dengfei@cdut.cn)
 *****************************************************************************
 ## Compile
-All our source code were written in C++, using Microsoft Visual Studio 2010.
+All our source code were written in C++, using Microsoft Visual Studio 2010 with QT4.8.6 as its external library.